grails-plugins/grails-resources/README.txt

   resources plugin handles whether or not each mapper gets applied by resource type or URI

-* Add currentTimeMillis to end of URIs from taglibs when debugResources is enabled - prevents caching during dev in lame browsers like IE

 * Monitor resources and do resource reloading (re-processing)

 * Add a config flag to disable all processing (so you can disable it completely in test / dev)

-* Add linkOverride mechanism (for CDNs, S3 uploaders etc)

 * Support automatic bundling of files into less files prior to processing, and give application ability to override/redefine the bundling of resources